How to Manage Total Dissolved Solids in a Pool

 Unfortunately, the only way to lower Total Dissolved Solids is by partially draining your pool and refilling it with fresh water.
 Much like Cynauric Acid and Calcium Hardness, there are no chemicals or products that will lower the concentration of dissolved substances in your pool.

 If your pool has a high level of Total Dissolved Solids, it's time to drain your pool.
 However, we don't suggest draining all the water at once.
 We recommend draining and refilling one foot of water at a time until the TDS reading drops to a more appropriate level.
 Essentially, you're diluting with fresh water to bring the levels down.
-Use your pool's main drain or a submersible pump to drain the water.
+You can use a submersible pump to help drain the water.
 Alternatively, you can call or stop by your local Leslie's to ask about our pool draining services.
 For more tips and tricks, check out our blog post, Pool Draining 101, for the best tips on how to drain your pool.
 Remember to refer to your pool builder's or manufacturer's instructions for draining recommendations to avoid damaging your pool.

 Managing the Total Dissolved Solids in your pool begins with understanding what they are, where they come from, and how they affect the water balance of your pool.
 Then, when necessary, you can maintain proper levels by introducing fresh water to bring the concentration down.
 If you have additional questions, stop by your local Leslie's to speak with one of our expert pool care professionals.